 Deleting a layer or site is permanent.
 The deleted content is also removed from your Project Data in ArcGIS Online (see Your content in ArcGIS Online).

 You can manage your projects within the All Projects view.
-You can move items between layers, rename items, layers and projects, launch ArcGIS Online to share your projects with other users, and import content from your legacy account.
+You can move items between layers, rename items, layers and projects, launch ArcGIS Online to share your projects with other users.

 Click All Projects to open the All Projects dialog.